supersharmapunit/phonebook_backend_ca/README.md

 - Error handling: Centralized error handling and consistent error responses.
 - Code structure: Followed the principles of separation of concerns and modular design.
 - Implemented authentication using JSON Web Tokens (JWT)
+- Added PM2 support for multiple instance generation

 ## Future Improvements

 - Integrate with a caching mechanism for improved performance
 - Implement pagination for large result sets
 - Add support for HTTPS and SSL/TLS encryption
-- Implement logging and monitoring for better visibility and debugging
+- Implement logging for better visibility and debugging